Hermann Göring: Trial and death

 The trial lasted 218 days.
-The prosecution presented its case from November through March, and Göring's defence—the first to be presented—lasted from 8 to 22 March.
+The prosecution presented its case from November to March, and Göring's defence—the first to be presented—lasted from 8 to 22 March.
 The sentences were read on 30 September 1946.
 Göring, forced to remain silent while seated in the dock, communicated his opinions about the proceedings using gestures, shaking his head, or laughing.
-He constantly took notes and whispered with the other defendants, and tried to control the erratic behaviour of Hess, who was seated beside him.
+He constantly took notes, whispered with the other defendants and tried to control the erratic behaviour of Hess, who was seated beside him.
 During breaks in the proceedings, Göring tried to dominate the other defendants, and he was eventually placed in solitary confinement when he attempted to influence their testimony.
 Göring told American psychiatrist Leon Goldensohn that the court was "stupid" to try "little fellows" like Funk and Kaltenbrunner instead of letting Göring take all the blame on himself.
 He also claimed that he had never heard of most of the other defendants before the trial.

 On several occasions over the course of the trial, the prosecution showed films of the concentration camps and other atrocities.
 Everyone present, including Göring, found the contents of the films shocking; he said that the films must have been faked.
 Witnesses, including Paul Körner and Erhard Milch, tried to portray Göring as a peaceful moderate.
 Milch stated that it had been impossible to oppose Hitler or disobey his orders; to do so would likely have meant death for oneself and one's family.
-When testifying on his own behalf, Göring emphasised his loyalty to Hitler, and claimed to know nothing about what had happened in the concentration camps, which were under Himmler's control.
+When testifying on his own behalf, Göring emphasised his loyalty to Hitler and claimed to know nothing about what had happened in the concentration camps, which were under Himmler's control.
 He provided evasive, convoluted answers to direct questions and had plausible excuses for all of his actions during the war.
 He used the witness stand as a venue to expound at great length on his own role in the Reich, attempting to present himself as a peacemaker and diplomat before the outbreak of the war.
 During cross-examination, chief prosecutor Robert H. Jackson read the minutes of a meeting that had been held shortly after Kristallnacht, a major pogrom in November 1938.
 At the meeting, Göring had plotted to confiscate Jewish property in the wake of the pogrom.
-Later, David Maxwell-Fyfe proved that Göring must have known about the killing of 50 airmen who had been recaptured after escaping from Stalag Luft III in time to have saved them.
-He also presented clear evidence that Göring knew about the extermination of the Hungarian Jews.
+Later, David Maxwell-Fyfe presented evidence that Göring must have known about the killing of 50 airmen who had been recaptured after escaping from Stalag Luft III in time to have saved them.
+He also presented evidence that Göring knew about the extermination of the Hungarian Jews.